I’m a writer, researcher, historian of ideas and practical philosopher.

 I have talked about philosophy on BBC 2’s Newsnight, the Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and am a BBC New Generation Thinker.
 I also co-presented a podcast for Audible.
 I’ve written for publications including the Financial Times, The Times, Aeon, the Guardian, the Spectator and WIRED.
 I’ve spoken at events including the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival,, Latitude, Burning Man, Wilderness, Bestival, the School of Life, the Sunday Assembly, the British Museum and the RSA.

-For the last decade I’ve helped to run the London Philosophy Club, which has grown to become the biggest philosophy club in the world, with over 11,000 members.
-I recently launched the Bristol Philosophy Club and the San Jose Philosophy Club in Costa Rica.
+In the 2010s, for a decade, I helped to run the London Philosophy Club, which has grown to become the biggest philosophy club in the world, with over 11,000 members.

 Click here to visit my YouTube channel, which features videos of many of my talks and interviews.